That-Dev-Girl-Sites/jhalabi.com/press-kit/index.md

 <div markdown="1">

-Joni Halabi is a “middle-end” web developer at Georgetown University who likes to write code, commit often, and make up her own titles.
-She has spent the last 20 years developing solutions for a wide variety of industries and organizations.
-She currently specializes in developing CMS themes and WordPress editor customizations.
-Joni has also taught continuing education coding classes and spoken at a number of technical conferences.
+Joni Halabi is a Senior Web Manager with the Office of the President at Georgetown University.
+As a self-appointed “middle-end” developer, she likes to write code, commit often, and make up her own titles.
+Joni’s development career has evolved over a wide range of industries, including e-commerce, non-profit, and education.
+She specializes in WordPress editor customizations, content architecture, and public speaking at a number of technical conferences.

 When Joni is not writing code, she is writing technical articles and creative works focusing on life as a single mother by choice.
 She enjoys running, practicing yoga, reading, and seeing live music near her home in the Washington, D.C. area.